novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-105.md

 “Haha…”

-It would be a lie to say he hadn’t imagined this scenario.
+If he denied this development, that would be a lie.

-But he didn’t expect it to progress so quickly.
+He just didn’t expect it to proceed so quickly.

-Originally, he intended for Kim Yoon-sun to keep singing the song until she got used to it, then subtly suggest including it in her album.
+Originally, he hoped that once Kim Yoon-seon got used to singing the song, she would consider including it in her album.

-‘It’s unfolding so smoothly!’

-With a clenched fist, a smile spread across Lee Hyun-woo’s face.
+‘Everything is going smoothly from the start!’

+Lee Hyun-woo clenched his fist and smiled.

-“Then I guess we can’t keep talking over the phone?
-When you have time, come to our office.”
+“Then we can’t keep talking on the phone.
+When you have time, come to our company.”

-(Okay.
-I’ll go to your office tomorrow.)
+(Great.
+I’ll go to your company tomorrow.)

-She seemed to genuinely like the song, given her eagerness.
+Seeing her rush, it seemed she really liked the song.

 ‘But what about the lyrics?’

-That part was somewhat disappointing.
+That part was a bit disappointing.

-No matter how good Lee Hyun-woo’s memory was, he couldn’t remember all the lyrics of a particular song.
+No matter how good Lee Hyun-woo’s memory was, he couldn’t remember all the lyrics of a specific song.

-But the charm of this song lay in its lyrics.
+But the charm of this song was in its lyrics.

-The theme included a touch of taboo, about falling in love with a friend’s man.
+A theme with a touch of taboo about falling for a friend’s boyfriend.

 ‘I’ll have to explain it in detail tomorrow.’

 * * *

-The next day, unexpectedly, Kim Ah-young ended up listening too.
+The next day, unexpectedly, Kim Ah-young also ended up listening to it.

-Since she had been coming almost daily without any particular purpose, he couldn’t stop her, and things turned out that way.
+Since she came almost every day without any specific purpose, he couldn’t stop her, and that’s how it turned out.

-‘Oh dear.’
+‘This is awkward.’

-Lee Hyun-woo realized it took more courage to do it in front of someone than not seeing their face.

-Nevertheless, he used the karaoke machine microphone in the basement cafe, mixing ‘hmm hmm’ sounds with lyrics to sing.
+Realizing it required more courage to sing in front of someone than over the phone, Lee Hyun-woo still used the karaoke machine microphone in the basement cafe to sing, mixing the ‘hmm, hmm’ sounds and lyrics.

-Both Kim Yoon-sun and Kim Ah-young clapped and liked it.
+Both Kim Yoon-seon and Kim Ah-young clapped their hands in delight.

-“Hey, this is good, right?”
+“Hey, this is good.”

 “Right?
 Right?”

 “It kept lingering in my head and on the tip of my tongue, driving me crazy.
-I thought it would be better for a current singer to sing it, so I called you yesterday.”
+I thought it would be better for a professional singer to sing it, so I called you yesterday.”

-“You did well, Hyun-woo.”
+“Well done, Hyun-woo.”

-“I can’t wait to hear this song recorded in Yoon-sun’s voice.”
+“I can’t wait to hear this song recorded in Yoon-seon’s voice.”

-Today, Lee Hyun-woo had introduced the two as friends right away when they met.
+Today, Lee Hyun-woo introduced the two as friends as soon as they met.

-It was to create a natural and comfortable conversation atmosphere.
+It was to create a natural conversation atmosphere without any awkwardness.

-So, Kim Ah-young spoke informally to Kim Yoon-sun without hesitation, and Kim Yoon-sun smiled warmly, creating a friendly scene.
+So Kim Ah-young spoke casually to Kim Yoon-seon, and Kim Yoon-seon also smiled brightly, showing a harmonious scene.

-“For reference, I searched all day yesterday to see if there was an original creator of this song, but I couldn’t find one.
-I even searched foreign songs just in case.”
+“By the way, I checked all day yesterday to see if this song had an original creator, but I couldn’t find any.
+I even searched through foreign songs just in case.”

 “Really?
 Is that possible?”

 “Yes, our company’s search engine is very smart.
-If you enter the commands correctly, it will find it.”
+If you type in the right command, it will come up.”

-Although it didn’t quite make sense, Kim Yoon-sun seemed to believe him with a somewhat naive look.
+Though it didn’t make much sense, Kim Yoon-seon seemed to believe it with a naive look.

-Without missing a beat, Lee Hyun-woo quickly explained the meaning of the song.
+Without missing the moment, Lee Hyun-woo quickly explained the meaning of the song.

 Then he added,

 “I’ll leave the rest of the lyrics to you.”

-“To me?”
+“Me?”

-“Yes, this time, you can take credit for both composing and writing the lyrics.”
+“Yes, this time you can both compose and write the lyrics.”

-“How can I do that?
+“No, how can I do that?
 The song is practically made by you.”

-“How would I know about composing?
-I just sang what came to my mind.
-I was the worst at music in school, you know.
-I don’t even know musical notes well.
-You put the notes together and complete it properly, okay?”
+“How would I know how to compose?
+I just sang what came to mind.
+I was the worst at music in school.
+I don’t even know the musical notes well, so you can put the notes together properly and complete it.
+Got it?”

-“……”
+“…….”

-Kim Yoon-sun stared silently at Lee Hyun-woo.
+Kim Yoon-seon looked at Lee Hyun-woo silently.

-Then she turned her gaze to Kim Ah-young.
+Then she suddenly turned her gaze to Kim Ah-young.

-As if she needed her approval too.
+As if she needed her permission too.

-It was unclear how she interpreted it, but Kim Ah-young continued in a bright voice,
+Whatever that meant, Kim Ah-young, reading it, spoke brightly,

 “I’m looking forward to it.
-I really want to hear you sing this song.
+I definitely want to hear this song sung by you.
 Will you do it?”

-Kim Yoon-sun smiled bashfully and nodded.
+Kim Yoon-seon smiled bashfully and nodded.

-“Alright.
-I’ll raise the pitch to fit a female key and try it.
-And I’ll attach proper lyrics.”
+“Okay.
+I’ll raise the key to a female pitch as you sang and try it.
+And I’ll properly attach the lyrics.”

 “How long will it take?
-Ah, I’m asking out of excitement, not impatience.
-I’m looking forward to it.”
+Oh, I’m not hurrying you.
+I’m just curious.”

-When Lee Hyun-woo asked again, Kim Yoon-sun responded with a confident voice while still smiling,
+When Lee Hyun-woo asked again, Kim Yoon-seon answered with a confident voice without losing her smile.

 “I have a feeling it won’t take long.”

-Her voice was filled with certainty.
+Her voice was full of conviction.

 The reason was simple.

-Today, seeing the interaction between Lee Hyun-woo and Kim Ah-young, she felt that their relationship was not ordinary.
+Seeing Lee Hyun-woo and Kim Ah-young’s interaction today, she felt that the two had something special going on.

-‘For some reason, I feel like I can perfectly incorporate my current feelings into this song.’
+‘Somehow, I feel like I can properly put my current feelings into this song.’

 ----